Murkguy/TheMurk/5E Creative Commons/Classes/Brute.md

 #### Wrath

 In battle, you fight with primal ferocity.
-On your turn, you can enter a wrath as a bonus action.
+On your turn, you can enter a state of wrath as a bonus action.

 While in wrath, you gain the following benefits if you aren’t wearing heavy armor: